HainesR11/DevEx/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Manually tested in iOS Simulator
 - [ ] Manually tested in Android Simulator
 - [ ] Your tests cover the changes made in this Pull Request (i.e. unit, component, snapshot etc.)
-- [ ] Automation tests have been run successfully on local machine

 ## Dependencies